syncfusion-content/extension-docs/Extension/Faq/The-Syncfusion-templates-do-not-show-up-in-the-new-project-window-of-Visual-Studio.md

 ---
 layout: post
 title: Syncfusion  template not shown in new project window of Visual Studio
 description: The syncfusion templates do not show up in the new project window of visual studio.  how can to get them installed?
 platform: extension
 control: Syncfusion  Extensions
 documentation: ug
 ---

-# Syncfusion template not shown in new project window of Visual Studio
+# Syncfusion<sup style="font-size:70%">&reg;</sup>  template not shown in new project window of Visual Studio

-Perform the given steps to ensure whether the Syncfusion ASP.NET MVC Extension build has been installed in the machine or not.
+Perform the given steps to ensure whether the Syncfusion<sup style="font-size:70%">&reg;</sup>  ASP.NET MVC Extension build has been installed in the machine or not.

 1. Navigate to the following either one of the location: